A UK resident company is taxed on its worldwide total profits.

 There are complex anti-avoidance rules that restrict the utilisation of all types of losses where there is a change in ownership of the company.
 Specific rules can also deny or limit loss relief or deductions arising from brought forward losses or potential losses where certain conditions are met.

 In general, the book and tax methods of inventory valuation will conform.
 In practice, inventories are normally valued for tax purposes at the lower of cost or net realisable value.
 A first in first out (FIFO) basis of determining cost where items cannot be identified is acceptable, but not the base-stock or the last in first out (LIFO) method.

 Gains on capital assets are taxed at the normal corporation tax rates.
-The chargeable gain (or allowable loss) arising on the disposal of a capital asset is calculated by deducting from gross proceeds the costs of acquisition and subsequent improvements, plus the incidental costs of sale and indexation allowance.
-Indexation allowance compensates for the increase in costs based on the percentage rise (if any) in the UK retail prices index to the date of disposal.
+The chargeable gain (or allowable loss) arising on the disposal of a capital asset is calculated by deducting from gross proceeds the costs of acquisition and subsequent improvements, plus the incidental costs of sale and indexation allowance up to December 2017.
+Indexation allowance compensates for the increase in costs based on the percentage rise (if any) in the UK retail prices index to the earlier of date of disposal or December 2017.
 Indexation allowance is, however, limited; it cannot create or increase a capital loss, it can only reduce or eliminate a chargeable gain.
 Generally, these calculations must be done in sterling, so any foreign exchange gains and losses will be taxed (or relieved) on disposal.